hotsoft-gr/hot_custom_carriers/README.md

 to view the insert IDs of each carrier also remove the according Class from schemas and Tygh

-This needs to be done when adding custom ADDONS for creations
+This needs to be done when adding custom ADDONS for specific carriers like extended ACS Addon that prints vouchers